EGI-Federation/documentation/content/en/providers/cloud-compute/openstack/_index.md

   configuration.
 You need to enter the details about the VOs/projects that the site is supporting.

-The appliance has a cron job that will connect to the configured OpenStack and send messages every 5 minutes.
+The appliance has a cron job that will connect to the configured OpenStack API and send messages every 5 minutes.

 ## EGI VM Image Management